 JA offers after-school programs, but core programs are taught during school hours.
 The days/times for elementary school programs are agreed upon between the volunteer and teacher; for middle and high school programs the days/time may be predetermined.

 What are the benefits of being a JA volunteer?

 Volunteering with JA not only helps to inspire and prepare local students, it can also strengthen your communication, self-confidence, coaching, leadership, presentation, facilitation and time management skills.
 Companies that encourage employees to volunteer with JA enhance their image by demonstrating their commitment to educating today’s youth and supporting the local community.

 What do I need to do prior to volunteering?

 Follow these steps to make your volunteer experience rewarding for both you and the students:

 - Connect with JA staff and together select your volunteer opportunity

 - Participate in volunteer training (in person or online)

 Have a question not listed here?
-Call us at 651-255-0055.
+Contact us at 651-255-0055 or email@example.com.
 Thanks for your interest in becoming a JA volunteer!